matkv/matkv.dev/content/about.md

 <!--more-->

 I'm Matko, a 30 year old software developer from Austria.
-My main interests are programming, music (guitar & piano), exercising - mainly strength training and running and ocassionally bouldering, reading and playing chess.
+My main interests are programming, music (guitar & piano), exercising - mainly strength training and running and ocassionally bouldering, reading, playing chess and gaming.

 You can find me here: